daoudclarke/daoudclarke.github.com/_posts/2013-03-25-why-i-love-scikit-learn.md

 to write clean code if the underlying API is cleanly designed.
 Your code will have to conform to the vision of the library writer, and they can force you to write convoluted code if they want to.
-Complex design may sometimes be justified by increased generality, but if the common use cases are difficult, then it is not a good design.
+Complex design may sometimes be justified by increased generality, but if it is hard to implement the common use cases, then the API is poorly designed.

 The objects provided by the library are forced upon you, and they will litter your code.
 Well designed objects will lead to terse, readable